Our Clinical Model

 Overall, our treatment programs will remain much the same:

 - We will continue to provide specialty care for eating disorders.

 - We will continue to offer a full spectrum of treatment—from higher levels of care to non-intensive outpatient.

 - We will continue to offer evidence-based care through a multidisciplinary care team that integrates medical, therapeutic, psychiatric, and nutritional expertise.

-- Clients will continue to call and register through a centralized team of admissions specialists.
-With our recently implemented direct admission process, those currently in treatment or who live outside driving distance of a site will receive a preliminary intake over the phone.
+- Clients will continue to call and register through a centralized team of admissions specialists, with clients receiving a preliminary intake over the phone.